 Use any tools available to you to improve your performance.
 These include books, courses, seminars, videos and information available on the internet.
 Try using a journal to plot your successes as they occur.
-And when things don’t go as you planned, note down what you think went wrong and how you can improve next time.
-It is so important that you write these down and begin to focus on improvement and achievement no matter how small.
+And when things don’t go as planned, note down what went wrong and how you can improve next time.
+It is so important to write these down and begin to focus on improvement and achievement no matter how small.
 You can learn to become confident, I promise – so start today!

 What Is Your Biggest Obstacle to More Self Confidence?

 Your thinking.
 Negative thinking to be exact.
-If you always think negatively, you will be more easily put off by what happens to you or by what others tell you.
+If you think negatively, you will be easily put off by what happens to you or by what others tell you.

 One of my biggest self confidence tips is to read inspirational quotes that help you to believe in yourself.
 There are plenty of wonderful examples of suitable quotes online and off.
-Repeating these quotes out load can turn them into affirmations which help you to change your beliefs and way of thinking.
-Putting quotes in a place where you can read them can also be helpful and this is why you often see motivational posters in companies everywhere.
+Repeating these quotes can turn them into affirmations which help you to change your beliefs and way of thinking.
+Putting quotes where you can read them is helpful and this is why you see motivational posters in companies everywhere.
 Words are inspiring.